Kolbie5874/starfy4-translation-overlay/README.md

 - Hashing very specific regions of those screenshots
 - Matching them against a database of known text images
 - Overlaying translated text on top of the game
-- Pretending this is a normal and sustainable approach

 Think of it more like a puppet show performed in front of an emulator.